self-actuated/docs.actuated.dev/docs/faq.md

 ## What Kernel version is being used?

-At time of writing, actuated is using a 5.10.201 Kernel version, and will upgrade to various patch versions as they become available.

-As and when [newer versions are made available](https://github.com/firecracker-microvm/firecracker/tree/master/resources/guest_configs), we'll upgrade our support.

-The Firecracker team has released a guest configuration for the 6.1 Kernel, however there are several known issues which need to be addressed before it can be used with actuated.
+Actuated is limited to using supported Kernels due to constraints [from the Firecracker microVM project](https://github.com/firecracker-microvm/firecracker/tree/master/resources/guest_configs).
+At time of writing, Linux Kernel 5.10.201 is used for *x86_64* and aarch64.

+We currently have a 6.1 Kernel in testing for aarch64, which will be rolled out soon for CNCF projects.

 ### Where are the Kernel headers / includes?